longhorn/longhorn/docs/csi-config.md

   ```

 #### K3S:
-  ##### 1. For Longhorn v0.7.0+ (v0.7.0 is included)
+  ##### 1. For Longhorn v0.7.0 and above
-  Longhorn v0.7.0+ supports k3s v0.10.0+ (v0.10.0 is included) only by default.
+  Longhorn v0.7.0 and above support k3s v0.10.0 and above only by default.

-  If you want to deploy these new Longhorn versions on k3s v0.10.0- (v0.10.0 is not included), you need to set `--kubelet-root-dir` to `<data-dir>/agent/kubelet` for the Deployment `longhorn-driver-deployer` in `longhorn/deploy/longhorn.yaml`.
+  If you want to deploy these new Longhorn versions on versions before k3s v0.10.0, you need to set `--kubelet-root-dir` to `<data-dir>/agent/kubelet` for the Deployment `longhorn-driver-deployer` in `longhorn/deploy/longhorn.yaml`.
   `data-dir` is a `k3s` arg and it can be set when you launch a k3s server.
 By default it is `/var/lib/rancher/k3s`.

-  ##### 2. For Longhorn v0.7.0- (v0.7.0 is not included)
+  ##### 2. For Longhorn before v0.7.0
-  Longhorn v0.7.0- supports k3s v0.10.0- (v0.10.0 is not included) by default.
+  Longhorn versions before v0.7.0 support k3s below v0.10.0 only by default.

-  If you want to deploy these Longhorn versions on k3s v0.10.0+, you need to set `--kubelet-root-dir` to `/var/lib/kubelet` for the Deployment `longhorn-driver-deployer` in `longhorn/deploy/longhorn.yaml`
+  If you want to deploy these older Longhorn versions on k3s v0.10.0 and above, you need to set `--kubelet-root-dir` to `/var/lib/kubelet` for the Deployment `longhorn-driver-deployer` in `longhorn/deploy/longhorn.yaml`

 ## Troubleshooting
 ### Common issues